openframeworks/ofBook/chapters/animation/chapter.md

 ### Frame rate

-The third point to make about OF and animation is frame rate.
+The third point to make about oF and animation is frame rate.
 We animate in openFrameworks using successive frames.
 Frame rate refers to how quickly frames get drawn.
-In OF there are several important functions to know about.
+In oF there are several important functions to know about.

 - [`ofGetFrameRate()`](http://openframeworks.cc/documentation/application/ofAppRunner.html#!show_ofGetFrameRate "ofGetFrameRate Documentation Page") returns the current frame rate (in frames per second).
 - [`ofSetFrameRate( float targetFrameRate )`](http://openframeworks.cc/documentation/application/ofAppRunner.html#!show_ofSetFrameRate "ofSetFrameRate Documentation Page") sets the maximum frame rate.
 If the software is animating faster than this, `ofSetFrameRate` will slow it down.
 Think of it like a speed limit.
 It doesn't make you go faster, but it prevents you from going too fast.
 Set the value to 0 to run as fast as possible.